juhosillanpaa/Traffic-simlutator/traffic-simulator-1/README.md

-# Sample README file for C++ programming project
+#README file for C++ programming project

-This is an initial git repository for your programming project.
-It contains an initial directory structure that we wish you could use as follows:
+This project is not ready and it will not currently compile, because critical functions are not made.

   * `plan/' -- Here is your project plan.
 You may use different sources, but we hope to get the pan **also as pdf file**.